Satar619/Abdulsatar/Udacity_Memory_Game/README.md

 Game:

 Matching Game!
 Click the cards to find a match.
-Match all 16 cards as fast and best as you can. best record is 10sec! <br/>
+Match all 16 cards as fast and best as you can. best record is 10sec!

 A fun game for users to play!
 Focuses on DOM manipulation, variables and object-oriented programming.

-It's a \#SPA \#SinglePageApp

-* Vanilla JS
-* jQuery
+###### Language, Framwork & library
 * HTML5
 * CSS3
+* jQuery
+* Vanilla JS

 #### How To Run

-* Simply click the link [here](https://github.com/user/repo/blob/branch/other_file.md)
+* Simply click the link [here](https://satar619.github.io/All-in-all/Udacity_Memory_Game/)
 ---